CardiffUniversityComputationalRobotics/a1_pose/README.md

 ## Odometry

 Additionally, to estimate odometry, we use the node `state_estimation_node` from `champ_base` package which publishes the `odom` transform and the data to the topic `odom/raw`.

+For a complete execution of all the mentioned above, check the launch file `a1_pose.launch` in this package.